raul23/pyebooktools/docs/examples.rst

 option to test that a given subcommand would do what you expect it to do, as explained in the `Security and safety`_ section.

+When `--dry-run`_ is enabled, no file rename/move/symlink/etc. operations will actually be executed.

+When `--symlink-only`_ is enabled, symbolic links to ebook files are created instead of moving them.

+`:star:`

+  You will be able to know what the ``ebooktools.py`` script would have done by looking at the messages printed out in the terminal.
+Use the `--log-level debug`_ flag to get more information about what is the ``ebooktools.py`` is actually performing as operations.

 Avoid long command lines with ``use-config``
 --------------------------------------------
 Sometimes, it might be more convenient to edit the main configuration file `config.py`_ instead of building a long command in the terminal with all the options for a given subcommand (e.g. ``organize``).

-For example, you might have the following long subcommand:
+For example, you might have the following long command in the terminal:

 .. code-block:: terminal